SorinoSSK/Learning-React-/README.md

   React.createElement('ul', /* ... ul children ... */)
 );
 ```
-#### h) Props
+**Props**
-- Props is a subset of a component.
-Component is the parent class and Props is a child class.
+Props is a subset of a component where a component is the parent class and props is a child class.
-- this.props.value, passes the child ID from component to the child.
+To obtain the index of the prop, you can use ```this.props.value``` to pass the child ID of the prop from the component.

 ## Reference
 - https://www.youtube.com/watch?v=0twjvW0c1r0